neptune-ai/scale-examples/utils/migration_tools/from_legacy_neptune/README.md

 ---

+## Post-Migration Checklist

+[ ] Review the logs for any errors.
+They also contain the URLs of both the source and target runs.
+[ ] Add users to the new project and assign them relevant roles
+[ ] Add project description
+[ ] Recreate saved views, dashboards, and reports in the new project
+[ ] Delete the `.tmp_{PROJECT_NAME}_migration_%Y%m%d%H%M%S` folder in the working directory after verifying the migration

+---

 ## Troubleshooting

 - **Project not found:** Ensure the `--legacy-project` is in the correct format and exists in your legacy workspace.